Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?: Introduction

-In this study, we first interviewed developers from 10 autonomous driving companies to collect qualitative responses on ADS testing practices and needs.
-Based on the insights from the interview study, we further developed a follow-up survey and solicited quantitative responses from a boarder audience to reduce the bias of our findings.
-Specifically, we sent out 1978 surveys to ADS developers and received 100 responses.
-Based on the qualitative and quantitative analysis, we identified eight common practices to develop and test ADSs in industry, some of which have not been accounted by existing testing techniques.
-For example, most ADS testing methods focus on simple end-to-end driving models, while industrial ADSs are more complex, using multiple perception models with logic-based modules and multi-modal sensor data such as videos and point clouds.
-Furthermore, we identified four common needs of testing ADSs: (1) {\em identifying possible corner cases and unexpected driving scenarios}, (2) {\em speeding up ADS testing}, (3) {\em tool support for constructing complex driving scenarios}, and (4) {\em tool support for data labeling}.
+In recent years, the Software Engineering (SE) community has also proposed many testing techniques to improve the safety and reliability of ADSs~ \cite{gambi2019asfault, tang2021systematic, li2020av, ishikawa2020testing, arcaini2021targeting, borg2021digital, calo2020generating, abdessalem2018vision, gambi2019automatically, kluck2019genetic, mullins2018adaptive, lu2021search, luo2021targeting, abdessalem2018testing, gladisch2019experience, zhang2018deeproad, tian2018deeptest, valle2021metamorphic, han2020metamorphic, chandrasekaran2021combinatorial, gambi2019generating, kluck2018using, tao2019industrial, gambi2019reconstructing, li2020ontology, zhou2020deepbillboard, kim2020reducing, wolschke2017observation, garcia2020comprehensive, liu2021analysis, jahangirova2021quality, knauss2017software, 9282713, hu2021disclosing, leudet2019ailivesim, haq2020comparing, masuda2017software, fritzsch2021experiences, du2021towards,king2019automated,salay2019safety, zhao2019assessing}.
+For example, DeepRoad and DeepTest \cite{zhang2018deeproad, tian2018deeptest} leverage metamorphic testing to test ADSs under extreme weather conditions.
+AC3R~\cite{gambi2019generating} generates critical driving scenarios (e.g. collisions) in a simulation environment based on crash reports.
+These methods have shown promising results for end-to-end driving models.
+However, with the rapid evolution of autonomous driving technologies, industrial ADSs have become much more sophisticated these days, using multiple perception models in tandem with logic-based control and planning modules.
+Currently, there is a lack of comprehensive understanding of the emerging needs of ADS testing and to what extent existing ADS testing techniques meet the needs of ADS practitioners.
+To bridge this gap, we adopted a mixed methods research design~\cite{johnson2004mixed} with a combination of qualitative interview study, large-scale survey, and literature review to investigate the following three research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1}. \textit{What are the industrial practices of ADS testing?} \item \textbf{RQ2.} \textit{What are the emerging needs of ADS testing?} \item \textbf{RQ3.} \textit{To what extent existing ADS testing techniques address the industrial needs?} \end{itemize} We first interviewed developers from 10 autonomous driving companies to collect qualitative responses on ADS testing practices and needs.
+Based on the insights from the interview study, we developed a survey and solicited quantitative responses from a boarder audience.
+Specifically, we sent out 1978 surveys to ADS developers and received 100 complete and valid responses.
+Through comprehensive data analysis and triangulation, we summarized seven common practices in ADS development and testing, some of which have not been accounted by existing testing techniques.
+For example, ADS practitioners adopt more system-level testing metrics such as consistency and latency when testing an ADS, rather than just using model accuracy.
+Furthermore, we identified four common needs of ADS testing: (1) {\em identifying possible corner cases and unexpected driving scenarios}, (2) {\em speeding up ADS testing}, (3) {\em tool support for constructing complex driving scenarios}, and (4) {\em tool support for data labeling}.